androbugs2/androbugs2/README.md

 Version: 2.0.0

 ## Features
-- Find security vulnerabilities in an Android application
+- Find security vulnerabilities in Android applications
-- Check if the application's code is missing best practices
+- Check if an application's code is lacking best practices
-- Detect if an application uses a certain cross-platform framework (such as Xamarin, Flutter and React Native)
+- Detect if an application uses a certain cross-platform development framework (such as Xamarin, Flutter, or React Native)
-- Check if the application executes potentially dangerous shell commands (e.g. “su”)
+- Check if an application executes potentially dangerous shell commands (e.g. “su”)
-- Parallel massive analysis feature to scan large numbers of applications in a short amount of time (allows to scan 1000 applications with 20 cores and 10 GB RAM in 7 minutes and 30 seconds under 15 minutes)
+- Parallel massive analysis feature to scan large numbers of applications in a short amount of time (allows to scan 1000 applications on a machine with 20 cores and 10 GB RAM in under 15 minutes)
-- Check the app’s security protection (marked as ```<Hacker>```, designed for app repackaging hacking)
+- Check an app’s security protections (marked as ```<Hacker>```, designed for app repackaging hacking)
-- Find and decode base64 encoded strings in Applications
+- Find and decode base64 encoded strings
-- Easy development and integration of new vulnerability vectors (see EXTENDING.md)
+- Easy development and integration of new vulnerability vectors (see [EXTENDING.md](EXTENDING.md))

 ## Setup